CommonRoad/commonroad-autoware-interface/README.md

 ### System requirements

-**CR2AW** runs together with Autoware: the minimum system requirements for running Autoware are described [here](https://autowarefoundation.github.io/autoware-documentation/main/installation/).
+**CR2AW-2.0** runs together with Autoware: the minimum system requirements for running Autoware are described [here](https://autowarefoundation.github.io/autoware-documentation/main/installation/).
 We recommend running Autoware within a dockerized setup.

 ### Dependencies

-#### Autoware

-**CR2AW was tested with Autoware.Universe version with release tag v1.0, which is accessible [here](https://github.com/autowarefoundation/autoware.universe/tree/v1.0).**

-_Note: Updates to newer  Autoware releases will follow regularly._

 #### CommonRoad
-The pip dependencies of CR2AW are listed in the requirements file `requirements.txt`.
+The pip dependencies of CR2AW-2.0 are listed in the requirements file `requirements.txt`.

 The following CommonRoad dependencies are pulled from GitHub.
 They are included in the `tum.commonroad.planning.repos` file and are pulled via VCS (see [Setup](#wrench-setup)).